department-of-veterans-affairs/vets-website/va-gov/pages/disability/add-remove-dependent.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

-Adding dependents to your VA disability benefits may increase your compensation.
+Adding dependents to your VA disability benefits may make you eligible to receive a higher compensation payment (also called a benefit rate).
 Find out how to file a claim for additional disability compensation for a spouse, child, and/or parent.

 </div>